SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1.markdown

 The Greek word for Blessed is <span style="font-weight:Bold;color:#00802b;">μακάριος</span> ([makarios](https://www.blueletterbible.org/lexicon/g3107/lsb/mgnt/0-1/)), and is pronounced [🔊 mak-ar'-ee-os](https://youtu.be/QOIbiTKYyu4).
 This word can alternately be translated as [happy](https://www.biblegateway.com/passage/?search=Rev+1%3A3&version=EXB;MOUNCE).

 This is the first of seven blessings which are given to those who read or hear, as well as obey God’s Word.
-The remaining six blessings can be found in Revelation 14:13; 16:15; 19:9; 20:6; 22:7, 14.
+The remaining six blessings can be found in Rev. 14:13; 16:15; 19:9; 20:6; 22:7, 14.

 <div class="mt" style="font-size:19px;">∴ Commentary ∴</div>